 A call for history and tradition is wrapping up this week for California farmers.
 The Kern County Farm Bureau is celebrating its 100 year anniversary this year and is asking all farmers and ranchers who started in Kern , or still calls Kern County home, to send them their pictures and stories.

-Today’s issue of Citrus Industry This Week from Florida includes a report on bicarbonates and HLB, information on citrus root enemies and the announcement of this year’s Citrus Expo seminar theme.
+Today’s issue of Citrus Industry This Week from Florida includes information on a new tool to manage pysllids and a report from the Citrus Research and Development Foundation on staff additions.
 Want to learn more?
 Click here to subscribe free and view the current issue.
 Click here to subscribe to the monthly Citrus Industry magazine.